zahrahejrati/zahrahejrati.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: >
+            <p><b>PhD Candidate, Stanford Technology Ventures Program <br>
+            Department of Management Science and Engineering <br>
+            Stanford University </b></p>
+            <p><b>Email: zhejrati@stanford.edu</b></p>

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  address: >
+  address:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+My research studies aim to investigate the relationship between entrepreneurial venture formation, including team formation and opportunity recognition processes.
+This research is based on the premise that the characteristics of the founding team and their environment play a crucial role in shaping these processes, which are central for the success of the venture, as they set the foundation for all subsequent decision-making, resource allocation, and growth.
+A multi-methodological approach is adopted to explore these topics, including field experiments, survey studies, and advanced econometric analysis.
+The results of these studies contribute to the existing literature in the fields of entrepreneurship and strategy by establishing causal inferences and advancing our theoretical understanding of the venture formation processes.

+<b><span style="color: #0000FF; font-size: 1.2em;">I am on the academic job market for 2023-24. </span></b>